Otsego County Ag and Farmland Implementation Specialist - Cooperstown, NY

-Under the organizational supervision of the Association Executive Director, The Otsego County Ag and Farmland Implementation Coordinator, is primarily responsible for coordinating educational, organizational, and economic development efforts in support of the county-adopted Agriculture and Farmland Protection Plan and its Implementation Committee.
+Under the organizational supervision of the Association Executive Director, The Otsego County Ag and Farmland Implementation Coordinator, is primarily responsible for coordinating educational, organizational, and economic development efforts in support of the county-adopted Agriculture and Farmland Protection Plan and its Implementation Committee (Implementation Committee).
 Responsibilities include marketing and coordination of community based agricultural effort, including but not limited to farm tours, farm/commodity data coordination.
-The position also includes some program delivery, direction and management responsibilities.
+The position also includes some program delivery, direction and management responsibilities and coordination.

 Bachelor's Degree in agriculture, economic development, business, or related discipline.
 An Associates' degree plus two years transferable program/functional experience may substitute for a Bachelor's Degree.

 Experience relevant to the role of this position, including planning, organizing, leading, and controlling outreach and program initiatives.

 Able to meet travel requirements associated with this position.